There have always been people who have taken things too seriously.

 - From The Godfather to Not Another Teen Movie, everything has its place, and that means not everything has to be a masterpiece.
 It can be mindless, or simple, or heavy, or countless other things.
 Being somewhat aware of the aim of the film will go a long way.

 - Are you the only audience?
-Films are generally made to appeal to wide demographics.
+Films are a business, and many are made to cover multiple demographics.
 Especially blockbusters.
-You are not the sole reason a film is made.
+You are not the sole market for a film.
 It’s only fair to expect a film that appealed to kids and adults when you were a kid to have a sequel that does the same thing.
 That you’re now the adult and you’ve changed isn’t the film’s fault!

 Just keep it in mind.